SteamedPears/Code-Review/http_api.md

 ### HTTP 400 Response

-One of the input parameters was invalid.
+One of the input parameters, or the referer was invalid.
 The response is in JSON format and has a single attribute:

 * `error`: a string description of which parameter was invalid.